 Conny meets you out front before you enter The Children’s Museum.
-Climb inside this 60-foot long sperm whale replica, hear whale sounds, and get sprayed by water from his blow hole when he spouts during the summer month
+Climb inside this 60-foot long sperm whale replica and get sprayed by water from his blow hole when he spouts during the summer month.

 Conny, a life-sized replica of a sperm whale, has sat outside our museum for almost 40 years.
 Conny has been a favorite of museum visitors – and passers-by.